smapjb/amq/README.md

 This playbook assumes that you have a fresh install of rhel7 or rhel8

 The role packages -> default -> main.yml installs the dependencies required to run Red Hat AMQ.
 Adjust this to fit your environment.
-E.g. you may already have a different java installed, you may not need to subscribe the system to get dnf access.
+E.g. you may already have a different java installed, you may not need to subscribe the system to get yum access.

 ## Instructions
 To install the ansible-artemis role